iKausik/LongShot/README.md

 # LongShot

 An Open Source Desktop App to take Long Screenshot of any webpage.
-I tested it on windows only, But it can run on all three major platforms Mac, Linux or Windows.
+I tested it on windows only, But it can run on all three major platforms Mac, Linux and Windows.

 Feel free to Fork and Contribute, Things you can do: